 IN MY early 20s, I lived with bulimia.
 I felt like an alien inside of my body, with so many questions about how to exist but gripped by so much fear of being exposed.
 There were days when I would purge everything that came into contact with my stomach, between being at the gym for 6am weights and then again for 6pm pilates.
 I unconsciously punished myself for merely thinking I deserved to exist.
 A part of me thought that I needed to be skinny to be beautiful and valuable in the world, but I also didn’t feel in control of my own thoughts.

 Move on, move on, move on, I’d tell myself.
 When you relocate, you’ll stop self-harming.
 But it never worked like that.
 Nothing ever filled those starving voids.
 I wouldn’t realise for a decade that the emptiness I forced myself to feel in more toilet cubicles than I can count wasn’t because I needed to feel thin, it was because I needed to feel empty to feel anything at all.
 All of the sadness, and weirdness, and discomfort that had proliferated in my life (amidst the joy, the pleasure and the fortuity) wanted to be realised.
-Only once its core had been paid attention to would I have any chance at recognising the psychological trap into which I’d staggered.
+Only once it had been paid attention to would I have any chance at recognising the psychological trap I’d staggered into.

-The body wants to surface and heal its wounds, just like the cells in our skin after an endless afternoon in the sun.
+Our wounds want to be surfaced and healed, just like the cells in our skin after an endless afternoon in the sun.
 The burn of any bad experience takes time to complete its natural cycle and move out of the body, but if its passage is blocked, the trauma doesn’t just dissipate.
 There it stays lodged, awaiting its turn to be seen.
-The body holds no judgement for emotions that are not happiness or joy, either.
-It trusts it can alchemise any grief or gloom into gifts.
-The mind is the one far easier swayed, allowing external factors to program which feelings are most appropriate, and in which order they should be prioritised.
+The physical being holds no judgement for emotions that are not happiness or joy, either.
+It trusts it can alchemise any kind of grief into gifts.
+It is the mind that is far easier swayed by its own bias, allowing external factors to program which feelings are “good” and “bad”, and in which order they should be shared.

 MY iPhone reads 12.56am.
 I venture past my bedroom door for a glass of water, exposing myself again to the object of my begrudged affection as he knocks back tequila in the kitchen.
 His eyes are vacant, his posture proud and I see my own mask reflected back to me, like a mirror.
 He gulps from the bottle as if its contents were Cottee’s cordial, and I ask him where he is trying to go.
 He ignores my question and slinks back into the party.